InterstellarScout/ControlTwinklyLightScripts/README.md

 # To do eventually (or not) list
 - V1 scripts aren't fast, and I'm pretty sure there's a way to start processes so they trigger all at once, but that's gonna take more effort.
 For each process being kicked off, I need to add the function, effectively moving all the above functions into the whole script.
 	For each....
+- A script to show you the movies installed on each.
+Also output information about them like name and type.
+- Add a retry after all of them have ran for those that failed.
 - Make the colors accept command line input to take the rgb color values.
 - Make the effects accept command line input to take the effect names.
 - Have scripts use a config file for IP Addresses and effects(?)